UBC-CS/cpsc330-2022W1/lectures/23_guest-lecture.md

 Prior to philosophy, he did a bachelor's degree in electrical and biomedical engineering at McMaster University, and a master’s in medical biophysics at the University of Toronto.

+Today's class will be recorded but will only be available privately via Canvas.